-Chris joined the company in 2009.
-He is a rated paragliding instructor and tandem pilot under the standards set by the Hang Gliding and Paragliding Association of Canada (H.P.A.C), as well as the regulations of the F.A.I (Federation Aeronautique Internationale).
+Chris is a rated paragliding instructor and tandem pilot under the standards set by the Hang Gliding and Paragliding Association of Canada (H.P.A.C), as well as the regulations of the F.A.I (Federation Aeronautique Internationale).

-Chris has lived in Revelstoke for over a decade and a half, moving from the Canadian Rockies to take advantage of the incredible mountain experiences that the area has to offer.
+Chris has lived in Revelstoke for over twenty years, moving from the Canadian Rockies to take advantage of the incredible mountain experiences that the area has to offer.

 In the winter Chris works as a Ski Guide.
 He is a certified A.C.M.G (Association of Canadian Mountain Guides) Ski Guide.
 He also works as a certified rigger, a high angle rock scaler, a tree planter and a faller.

 Soon after discovering paragliding in 2007 Chris quickly developed a great interest and enthusiasm for the sport.
 He has since played an integral role in the development of the Revelstoke flying program and the local free flying community.

-His passion for free flight led him to join Revelstoke Paragliding in order to share the excitement of mountain flying with others and to offer introductory flights and instruction to people wishing to pursue the sport.
+His passion for free flight led him to help start Revelstoke Paragliding in order to share the excitement of mountain flying with others.